kajuberdut/dsorm/README.md

     with Database() as db:

-        # Table objects have select, insert (can update), and delete methods that simply return sql you can execute
+        # Table objects have select, insert (can update)
+        # #, and delete methods that simply return sql you can execute
         sql, values = Person.insert(data={"first_name": "John", "last_name": "Doe"})

-        print(sql)
+        # The above outputs sql like this:
         # INSERT INTO person ( first_name
         #                    , last_name
         #                    )